-Always be alert for changes in the 'feel' of the throttle and have the throttle system checked by an authorised Triumph dealer if any changes are detected.
-Changes can be due to wear in the mechanism, which could lead to a sticking throttle.
+Always be alert for changes in the 'feel' of the throttle control and have the throttle system checked by an authorised Triumph dealer if any changes are detected.
+Changes can be due to wear in the mechanism, which could lead to a sticking throttle control.

-An incorrectly adjusted, sticking or stuck throttle will lead to loss of motorcycle control and an accident.
+A sticking or stuck throttle control will lead to loss of motorcycle control and an accident.